Stewart SF3

-The Stewart SF3 was the Formula One car the Stewart Grand Prix team used to compete in the 1999 Formula One season.
-It was driven by Rubens Barrichello, in his third season with the team, and Johnny Herbert, who joined from Sauber.
+The Stewart SF3 was the car with which the Stewart Grand Prix team competed in the 1999 Formula One World Championship.
+It was driven by Brazilian Rubens Barrichello, in his third season with the team, and Briton Johnny Herbert, who joined from Sauber.

 Stewart were purchased by the Ford Motor Company during the 1999 season, and would be renamed Jaguar Racing for the 2000 season onwards.
 The SF3 was the final Formula One car known as a Stewart.

 Design and development

 Testing for the SF3 began in 1998, which included tests at Silverstone for Luciano Burti and Mario Haberfeld who drove for Paul Stewart in F3.
 Later in October 1998, Jos Verstappen also supported testing for the 1999 car.
 The SF3 was launched on January 7, at the Autosport International show in Birmingham's NEC.
 For 1999, the Stewart SF3 would utilise the new Cosworth CR1 V10 engine, a notably small and technically advanced power unit.
 Early in the season, Ford announced it would be the exclusive engine provider to Stewart leaving Minardi without a deal for 2000.
 Shortly after the launch of the new car, Stewart undertook an internal reshuffle of their backroom team.
 Paul Stewart became deputy chairman, with David Ring appointed Managing Director.
 Meanwhile, Gary Anderson joined as Technical Director and Darren Davis and Simon Smart joined from Jordan Grand Prix and CART respectively.
 By the mid-season, Paul Stewart was appointed as COO and Ring left the team.

 Ahead of the British Grand Prix, the team released a major development for the SF3.
 It included modifications to the undertray, sidepods, raised exhausts and further modifications to the new Cosworth engine.

 The 1999 livery was once again white, with a Tartan stripe running down each side of the cockpit.
 HSBC were the primary sponsor, with Ford heavily noted for their support on the engine cover.
 As the season progressed, the team secured additional sponsors including William Grant & Sons and Global Beach, who supported the team launching their first website.